mercadopago/devsite-docs/guides/shopify/how-tos-display-order-payment-providers.en.md

 # How to change the display order of payment providers

-Learn how to change the display order of integrated payment providers in your Shopify store.
+Learn how to use the **MP Reorder** app to change the display order of integrated payment providers in your Shopify store.

 > NOTE
 >